-This six acre garden has many fine features, including a cascade and adjoining lake, a specially created grass labyrinth and an organic kitchen garden with over 40 different species of fruit and vegetables.
-There are extensive paths for buggy and wheelchair access, and lots of seating for visitors to come and relax at any time of the year.
+This six-acre garden has many fine features, including a cascade and adjoining lake, a specially-created grass labyrinth and an organic kitchen garden with over 40 different species of fruit and vegetables.
+There are extensive paths for buggy and wheelchair access and lots of seating for visitors to come and relax at any time of the year.
 Dogs are allowed but must be on a lead.

-The Pines Garden has been run organically since the Spring 2002.
+The Pines Garden has been run organically since spring 2002.
 This is far more than just not using herbicides and pesticides.
 It involves working in harmony with nature’s systems, composting, recycling waste materials and learning how to use natural predators to control pests.
 Entrance to the garden is by donation.

 Featured in the Pines Garden is the award-winning conference, training and events centre, The Pines Calyx.
-The building is an exemplar in low carbon design, blending centuries old construction methods with 21st Century technologies.
+The building is an exemplar in low carbon design, blending centuries-old construction methods with 21st century technologies.
 The Pines Calyx is also available for private hire and has a licence for wedding and other ceremonies.